evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 This descriptor converts all texts into embeddings, measures Cosine Similarity between them, and returns a score from 0 to 1:
 * 0 means that texts are opposite in meaning;
-* 0.5 means that text are unrelated;
+* 0.5 means that texts are unrelated;
 * 1 means that texts are similar.

 To compute the Semantic Similarity: